Skip to main content

 Reduction/Cancellation of Institutional Financial Aid

-• for any other athletics reason.
+• For any athletics reason.

 Renewal/Nonrenewal of Institutional Financial Aid

-The renewal of institutional financial aid based in any degree of athletics ability shall be made on or before July 1 prior to the academic year in which it is to be effective.
-The institution shall promptly notify in writing each student-athlete who received an award during the previous academic year and who has eligibility remaining in the sport in which financial aid was awarded whether the grant has been renewed or not renewed for the next academic year.
-Notification of financial aid renewals and nonrenewals must come from the institution’s regular financial aid office and not from the institution’s athletics department.
+The renewal of institutional financial aid based in any degree on athletics ability shall be made on or before July 1 prior to the academic year in which it is to be effective.
+The institution shall promptly notify in writing each student-athlete who received an award the previous academic year and who has eligibility remaining in the sport in which financial aid was awarded the previous academic year whether the grant has been renewed or not renewed for the ensuing academic year.

 Summer Financial Aid-Prior to Initial, Full-Time Enrollment at University of South Carolina